Property Manager Responsibilities

 2. Extensively Screening Tenants

-If you perform tenant screening by yourself, you risk sacrificing efficiency or forgetting to check a significant factor.
-Hiring East Bay Property Management means that you’d cut down your time spent on this process.
-A property manager does the necessary research without skipping vital information necessary before allowing someone to rent your unit.
+A property manager does the necessary research on the tenants without skipping vital information necessary before allowing someone to rent your unit.
 Criminal background, rent history, and financial checking for all potential tenants is properly conducted.
-They can also easily access records, given their experience in tenant evaluation.
+Property managers can also easily access records, given their experience in tenant evaluation.

-Another advantage is that a property manager always adheres to laws like the Fair Housing Act.
+Another advantage is that property managers always adhere to laws like the Fair Housing Act.
 This means when interviewing prospective tenants, the right questions will be asked without stepping over privacy rights.

 3. Shedding Light on Legal Matters

-Going into the rental business, a landlord must also be well versed in legal matters.
-You have to arm yourself with the latest statutes of the State where your property is located.
+Going into the real estate business, a landlord must also be well versed in legal matters.
+You have to arm yourself with the latest statutes of the State where your rental property is located.
 You must abide by the governing landlord-tenant laws and follow the proper eviction procedures.
-Moreover, there are also guidelines on how to handle a tenant’s security deposit.
+Moreover, there are also guidelines on how to handle rent security deposits given by tenants.
 The laws are dynamic and can be amended anytime.

-If you work with East Bay Property Management, you can rely on their legal knowledge and ensure you will be protected as a property owner.
-You will be spared from the time-consuming effort of always being updated with the minute legal details.
+If you work with us, you can rely on our property managers’ legal knowledge and ensure you will be protected as a property owner.
+You will be spared from the time-consuming effort of always being updated with the minute legal details of rent.
 This guarantees your legal adherence when it comes to performing the duties expected from a landlord.
 Additionally, you will always act within your legal rights and avoid incurring penalties for overstepping your boundaries as a landlord.

 4. Budgeting and Record-Keeping

 If you’re a first-time landlord, managing your finances can be challenging.
-To succeed in the property rental business, being excellent at handling your budget is key.
-When you hire a property management team, they’re able to operate within the given budget.
+To succeed in the rental property business, being excellent at handling your budget is key.
+When you hire some help, a property manager job consists of being able to operate within the given budget.
 Unnecessary expenses will be avoided, and the budget will be strictly used where it’s needed.

-Recordkeeping is also essential in a rental business.
-A property management company can keep track of financial files as well as property records.
+Recordkeeping is also essential in a rental real estate business.
+Property managers can keep track of financial files as well as property records.
 This could cover income, insurance payments, repair expenses, leasing agreements, maintenance requests and several more.

 5. Dealing with Complaints and Tending to Emergencies

 Managing tenants is a large part of being a landlord.
-As they are the lifeblood of your rental business, it’s a crucial responsibility to promptly respond to their needs and requests.
+As they are the lifeblood of your rental business, it’s a crucial responsibility to promptly respond to their maintenance needs and requests.
 Whether this entails emergencies, be it maintenance or repairs, or dealing with complaints and conflicts with other tenants, it’s your duty to manage them.
 Maintenance should be conducted as soon as a request is made, so as not to have to deal with a greater issue later on.

-Working with East Bay Property Management means having more time on your hands and fewer stresses.
+Working with East Bay means having more time on your hands and fewer stresses regarding repairs and maintenance.
 Professional property managers will attend to all tenant issues and urgent situations any given day.

 6. Conducting Move-In Preparations

-Another time-consuming task for landlords is getting your vacant rental unit ready for the next occupant.
-Hiring a property management team means you’re spared from the worries of preparing your property.
-They will take over the repainting, ensure cleanliness and verify the working condition of appliances in your property.
+Another time-consuming task for landlords is getting your vacant rental unit ready for the next individual looking to rent.
+Hiring us as your property manager means you’re spared from the worries of preparing your property for rent.
+We will take over the repainting, ensure cleanliness and verify the working condition of appliances in your property.

-They will carefully inspect every nook and cranny.
+A property manager will carefully inspect and perform maintenance in every nook and cranny.
 They’ll work within the budget given, and can choose specific refurbishment projects.
 This is done to add more value to your property and market it more easily.

 7. Handling Move-Ins, Move-outs and Evictions